 Liver:

-This test should ONLY be used as a basic confirmatory blood test to support a preliminary diagnosis of testosterone deficiency.
-The British Society for Sexual Medicine (BSSM) guidelines recommend at least two low testosterone readings, preferably four weeks apart, before considering Testosterone Replacement Therapy.
+The British Society for Sexual Medicine (BSSM) guidelines recommend at least two low testosterone readings, ideally taken four weeks apart, before considering Testosterone Replacement Therapy.

-All diagnostic blood tests include a complimentary telephone consultation with Dr Stevens to discuss your results and suitability for treatment.
-This will be booked once your results are received from the lab.
+All diagnostic blood tests include a complimentary telephone discussion with Dr Stevens or Dr Williams to review your results and discuss your suitability for treatment.
+This will be arranged once your results have been received from the laboratory.

 The following tests can only be ordered in addition to one of the blood test profiles listed above.
 They cannot be ordered as stand-alone tests.